SalomePlatform/yacs/doc/pysalome.rst

 to be modified to reach this goal.

-The idl file itself must define a CORBA module for which the name must be different from the module name to avoid name conflicts and define a CORBA interface that is derived at least from the Component interface of the Engines module.
+The idl file itself must define a CORBA module for which the name must be different from the module name to avoid name conflicts and define a CORBA interface that is derived at least from the EngineComponent interface of the Engines module.
 The name of the CORBA module will be PYHELLO_ORB and the name of the interface will be PYHELLO_Gen.

 The src directory